EnlighterJS/Plugin.WordPress/readme.txt

 == Frequently Asked Questions ==

+= Can i use Enlighter togehter with Crayon ? =
+No, you can't use Enlighter together with the Crayon Syntax highlighter because it may take over the Enlighter elements.

+= Should i use Shortcode`s or the Visual-Editor Integration ? =
+If possible, use the VisualEditpr mode!
+The use of Shortcode is only recommended when working in Text-Mode.
+By switching to the Visual-Editor-Mode whitespaces (linebreaks, indents, ..) within the shortcode will get removed by the editor - using Visual-Editor mode will avoid such problems.

 = I am using shortcodes and random p/br tags are added to my code = This problem is caused by WordPress' `wpAutoP` filter - to fix this issue, go to "Enlighter Settings -> Advanced -> WpAutoP Filter Priority" and change this value to "Priority 12 (after shortcode).
 For cross-plugin-compatibility this feature is disabled by default.